ARMY / DEFENSE KNOWLEDGE ONLINE (AKO) SPECIFICS

 Question 4: How do I change my AKO password?

-Here's How: Logon to AKO with your CAC (or without CAC for non CAC-Holders).
-Click on: My Account, Account Settings, Change Password.
+Here's How: Logon to AKO with your CAC.
+Click: My Account, Account Settings, Change Password.
 The rest should be self-explanatory.
 AKO does have a self help video located here.
 You will need to have Adobe Flash player installed, and be using Internet Explorer to view.
 NOTE I had to download them, open up IE, go to File, open, navigate to my download location and select the .swf file.
 It then started to play in my web browser.

 Question 5: Can I use Outlook to check my AKO email?

-Answer 8: Latest DoD Certificates are needed, I have instructions where you can download and install them here
+Answer 7: Latest DoD Certificates are needed, download and install them here

 Answer 9.2: Follow this PDF for correcting the settings in your Internet Explorer